sigmie/docs.sigmie.com/src/pages/docs/search/sorting.md

 1. **Field length**

-   A term found in a short field like `name` is more important than a term in a longer field like `description` field.
+   A term found in a short field like `name` is more important than a term in a longer field like the `description` field.

 1. **Field boost**